Event model

 - IAM keys for reference information on IAM keys.

-- Send events for sending events to Imply Lumi.
+- Send events to Imply Lumi for information on the methods you can use to send events to Imply Lumi.